 The NPAC Certificate Authority

 The NPAC maintains a Certificate Authority (CA) for the purpose of signing certificate requests from providers for use in the NPAC XML interface.
-The NPAC CA will accept XML Certificate Requests from providers as specified in the NPAC XML Certificate Trust Authority M&P that can be found at https://www.npac.com/npac-user/access-connectivity/npac-xml-certificate-trust-authority.
+The NPAC CA will accept XML Certificate Requests from providers as specified in the XML X.509 Certificates & Keys M&P that can be found in the Knowledge Base.
+Users can access the Knowledge Base by clicking the Support link from the NPAC Customer Portal. .

 Processing of the XML Certificate Request results in a signed certificate.
 The file is in Privacy-enhanced Electronic Mail (PEM) format, and is emailed back to the requester.